jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgds_databasemaintenanceschedule.md

 ## Select the Diagnostic Server

-For federated Spotlight Diagnostic Server (Federate Diagnostic Servers) you will be prompted to select the Spotlight Diagnostic Server to configure.
+For federated Spotlight Diagnostic Server you will be prompted to select the Spotlight Diagnostic Server to configure.
 Each Spotlight Diagnostic Server has an independently configured database maintenance schedule.

 ## Set the maintenance schedule